sagemath/trac_to_gh/Issue 7273.md

 # Issue 7273: PIL spkg uses libraries it must not use

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7273

 Original creator: GeorgSWeber